leockl/helstrom-quantum-centroid-classifier/README.md

 The package also includes an option for parallel computing using Joblib and an option to split datasets into subsets or batches for optimal speed performance.

-It is shown in [the paper by Sergioli G, Giuntini R and Freytes H](https://doi.org/10.1371/journal.pone.0216224) that the HQC classifier, on average, **_outperforms_** a variety of commonly used classifiers over 14 real-world and artificial datasets.
+It is shown in [the paper by Sergioli G, Giuntini R and Freytes H](https://doi.org/10.1371/journal.pone.0216224) that the HQC classifier, on average, **_outperforms_** a variety of commonly used classifiers over 14 real-world and artificial datasets, in particular when the number of copies hyperparameter is increased.
 A summary of the performances of the different classifiers examined are shown in the table below:

 | Rank | Classifier                    | Average Success Rate (%) |
 |:----:| ----------------------------- |:------------------------:|